tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 ```

 Multiple payments can now be sent to the P2SH payment address.
 A generic funding transaction's output script for the
-P2SH payment address has the following form, irrespective of the redeem script's contents,
+P2SH payment address has the following form, irrespective of the redeem script's contents:

 ```Text
 scriptPubKey      =     OP_HASH160 <redeemScriptHash> OP_EQUAL
 ```

 with `OP_HASH160` being the combination of SHA-256 and RIPEMD-160.
 The 2-of-3 multisig redeem transaction's input script
-would the have the following form
+would have the following form:

 ```Text
 scriptSig         =  OP_0 <A sig> <C sig> <redeemScript>